-The simulation itself is started using the solver start script .../simufact/additive/4.1/sfMarc/tools/run_marc.
+The simulation itself is started using the solver start script .../simufact/additive/2022.1/sf-Marc/tools/run_marc.
 Do not start the solver executable directly!
 The options needed by the solver start scripts can be taken from the file run.bat written by the GUI in the Run directory.
 They represent the settings needed by the model and the parallelisation set by the user in the GUI.
 They are independent of the operating system.
-Check the comments in the solver start scripts and - for the FE solver sfmarc - the Technical Reference (VolA) about their meaning.
+Check the comments in the solver start scripts and the Technical Reference (VolA) about their meaning.